wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-do-i-subscribe-the-the-departments-emjobsem-email-list">How do I subscribe the the department's <EM>jobs</EM> email list?</h2>
-You can join the list to automatically get emails about jobs by sending an empty email to [cse-jobs-subscribe@lists.seas.wustl.edu](mailto:cse-jobs-subscribe@lists.seas.wustl.edu).
+<a id=128></a>You can join the list to automatically get emails about jobs by sending an empty email to [cse-jobs-subscribe@lists.seas.wustl.edu](mailto:cse-jobs-subscribe@lists.seas.wustl.edu).
 You will get an email asking you to confirm that you want to join the list by following a link (check spam folders as needed).
 Follow the link to confirm that you want to join the list.

 Each time you get a message from the list it will include a footer that describes how you can leave the list if you no longer want to receive these announcements.